lab1092/blender-manual_ja/manual/composite_nodes/types/convertor.rst

 You can use the Set Alpha node's color swatch with this kind of node map to add a consistent color to a BW image.

-In the example map to the right, use the :guilabel:`Alpha` value of the SetAlpha node to give a desired degree of colorization.
+In the example map to the right, use the *Alpha* value of the SetAlpha node to give a desired degree of colorization.
 Thread the input image and the Set Alpha node into an AlphaOver node to colorize any black and white image in this manner.
-Note the :guilabel:`ConvertPre` -Multiply button is enabled, which tells the AlphaOver node not to multiply the alpha values of the two images together.
+Note the *ConvertPre* -Multiply button is enabled, which tells the AlphaOver node not to multiply the alpha values of the two images together.